jameskittle/jameskittle/README.md

 - 👋 Hi, I’m @jameskittle
-- 👀 I’m interested in open source network management, Betamax and Snoopy.
+- 👀 I’m interested in open source network management and Snoopy.
 - 🌱 I’m currently learning patience.
 - 💞️ I’m looking to collaborate on peace, love and understanding.
 - 📫 How to reach me?